Shola Shopping Center: 2000s

 In 2001, Traficant was indicted on federal corruption charges for taking campaign funds for personal use.
 He opted to represent himself, insisting that the trial was part of a vendetta against him dating back to his 1983 trial.
 After a two-month federal trial, on April 11, 2002, he was convicted of 10 felony counts including bribery, racketeering, and tax evasion and was sentenced to eight years in prison.
 In 2003, as part of the probe against Traficant, Bucheit was put under federal trial for his alleged role in bribing the former member of HOR and was found guilty of illegally providing $30,000 worth of construction work to build an addition and deck at Traficant's farmhouse in 1993 in exchange for extracting $11.6 million from Prince Mishaal.

 Shola Shopping Center was one of the three branches of Shola chain of commercial markets in Jeddah and Dhahran.

 Fire accident

 On 22 November 2012, an unexpected fire broke out in the north-east corner of the complex at 3 am (local time).
 The Saudi Civil Defense immediately reached the site brought the fire under control.
-Shola suffered heavy damage in material, never to reopen again.
+The market suffered heavy damage in material and subsequently went defunct.

+Since 2022, the market is undergoing renovation.